Gurukiran-bhat29/devTinder-web/README.md

   - In DNS record: Created 'A record' for devtinder.in domain map it to 43.204.96.49 IP
   - Enable SSL for website

+# To create a .env file in server
+  - sudo nano .env and paste the content

 # React + Vite